marky-1204/marky-1204/README.md

 - 👋 Hi, I’m @marky-1204
-- 👀 I’m interested in Anime and Videogames
+- I’m a lot into Videogames and I want to be a Game Dev
-- 🌱 I’m currently learning Java
+- I’m studying Java, Python and other stuff like SQL

 <!---
 marky-1204/marky-1204 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.